Private Limited Company (New Kenyan entity)

-So what exactly is company Registration?
-It’s a technical-sounding term — but its meaning is quite simple.
+So what exactly is company Registration in Kenya?
+It’s a technical-sounding term but its meaning is quite simple.
 Company registration services in Kenya is the process by which a new (or existing) business registers as a limited company.

 Many people in the Kenya, by comparison, are sole traders.
 This means the company and the owners are one and the same.
 A limited company clearly demarcates the person and their business.